kcaisley/frida/docs/usage.md

-The same target also writes `adc_sampling_noise.pdf`, comparing held differential voltages with common 25 µV bins and shared axes, plus `adc_sampling_noise.csv` (sample SD, mean and offset) and `adc_sampling_levels.csv` (one held level and averaging window per conversion).
+The same target also writes `adc_sampling_noise.pdf`, comparing held differential voltages with common 25 µV bins and shared axes, plus `adc_sampling_noise.csv` (sample SD, mean and offset) and `adc_sampling_levels.csv` (one observed level and timestamp per conversion).
-It averages the middle 60% of the interval between the sequencer's sample-off and first comparator edges, verifying both sampling switches are off and the actual comparator has not fired.
-This requires fixed-input waveforms and at least two saved conversions.
+It interpolates the P/N CDAC voltages exactly 1 ns after SAMP falls, including cases where COMP has already fired.
+Equal window-start and window-stop values record this instantaneous observation.
+This requires the same fixed input across the saved conversions.
 Each histogram is centered on its own mean;
 the offset is retained in the CSV.
-Window averaging suppresses fast ongoing noise, so this measures held-level repeatability, not source-isolated kT/C, instantaneous comparator-input noise, or final output-code noise.
+The spread may include comparator activity, so it is not isolated kT/C or final output-code noise.
 Values stay in volts/µV: converting to LSB requires a separately measured input-code gain.
+These sampling exports use the saved waveform records.

 Worker preflight uses these diagnostic tests: it checks the actual extracted port order and internal waveform nodes, generates the complete input, and runs